hyperledger-archives/sawtooth-rfcs/text/0000-sawtooth-governance.md

 * Ensuring that RFCs and PRs are progressing at a reasonable rate and re-assigning shepherds/reviewers as needed.

-* Making final decisions in cases of contentious RFCs that are unable to reach consensus otherwise (should be rare).
+* Making final decisions with the support of the root team in cases of contentious RFCs that are unable to reach consensus within the subteam otherwise (should be rare).

 The way that subteams communicate internally and externally is left to each subteam to decide, but: